RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 ### Asana Rocket.Chat App

-- **Mentors**: @d-gubert, @rodrigok
+- **Mentors**: @douglas.gubert, @rodrigok
 - **Description**: The [Rocket.Chat Apps Engine](https://github.com/RocketChat/Rocket.Chat.Apps-engine) is here to make it easier to extend Rocket.Chat's functionality without having to deep dive into the code base.
-The goal of this project is to leverage the Apps Engine capabilities to create an integration with Asana, using Slash commands, custom API endpoints, custom Settings, etc.
+The goal of this project is to leverage the Apps Engine capabilities to create an integration with Asana, using Slashcommands, custom API endpoints, custom Settings, etc.
 ### Admin webview page integration on React Native app (Rocket.Chat Experimental)

 - **Mentors**: @diegolmello